dos-group/gardening-adventure/ReadMe.md

 If all required sensors are wired you can continue with the software installation.
 The installation of the desired devices is happening via a shell script.
 For that it is required that K3s is running on the Pi controlling the sensors and the IP address for the MQTT Broker is known.
 To start the Sensors run the  ```gardening-adventure/scripts/sensor_deployment.sh``` script in an environment with [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#verifying-kubectl-configuration) configured.
 After the deployment the sensors immediately start sending data to the MQTT Broker
+**Note:** if you use your own Docker image reposetory please change this in the yml files.
 # Reference

 1. B.A.T.M.A.N installation and setup - [link](https://medium.com/@tdoll/how-to-setup-a-raspberry-pi-ad-hoc-network-using-batman-adv-on-raspbian-stretch-lite-dce6eb896687)